-What Is A Legal Separation?
+What Is Legal Separation?

 Legal Separation Versus Divorce

-While divorce is concrete and final, and though they often look similar, legal separation is less decisive.
 In most ways, the legal separation ends a marriage.
 You live apart, decide on custody, split your belongings, and all the rest.
-The key difference is that you technically remain married.
+As we said, the key difference is that you technically remain married.

 In a divorce, exes are free to go about their lives unfettered by marriage.
 You can move, work, date, and remarry without fear of legal complications.
+With a separation, though, there remains that lingering connection.

 Related Reading: Should I Hire a Divorce Lawyer?